-EMMANUEL & ST. JOHN’S
+ST. JOHN’S & EMMANUEL

-Ev.
-Lutheran Churches
+Evangelical Lutheran Churches

-Mecan & Montello, WI
+Montello & Mecan, WI

 Wisconsin Evangelical Lutheran Synod

-THE THIRD SUNDAY AFTER PENTECOST
+THE FOURTH SUNDAY AFTER PENTECOST

-JUNE 10, 2018
+JUNE 17, 2018

 WELCOME TO OUR CHURCH!
 We extend a warm welcome to everyone today, especially our visitors.
 In the bulletin you’ll find an outline of today’s service, a calendar of events and other bits of information.
 In the red hymn book you’ll find the songs we sing and the order of service that we follow.
 If you would like a large print hymnal or bulletin please ask one of our ushers and they will gladly assist you.
 Restrooms and nursery area are located the parish hall at Emmanuel and in the lower level and “link-way” at St. John’s.
 It’s nice to have you visit today.
 May God bless our worship together!